 In other words, 2 parts epoxy (Part A) to 1 part hardener (Part B).

-So, I use the first container for part A and the second container for part B.
+I used the first container for part A and the second container for part B.

-Next, I pour the first and second containers into the third container.
+Next, I poured the first and second containers into the third container.

-I use a drill with a mixing bit to thoroughly mix deep pour epoxy.
+For the mixing process, I utilize a drill with a mixing bit to thoroughly mix resin.

-Normally, the epoxy turns cloudy when mixing and turns to clear once mixed.
+Normally, the clear resin turns cloudy when mixing and turns to clear once mixed.

-Keep in mind, most table top epoxy cannot be mixed with a drill bit.
+Keep in mind, only deep pour epoxy can be mixed with a drill bit.

 The thick viscosity of table top epoxy doesn’t release air bubbles as easily as deep pour epoxy.